lmas/thesis/thesis.typ

 To prevent reading non-existing data, the process has to consider the two special cases _one_ and _two_, which guards against reading data past either possible end of the time series.
-Case one will also end the loop despite what the current score would be, as there's simply no more data that needs to be process afterwards.
+Case one will also end the loop despite what the current score would be, as there is simply no more data that needs to be process afterwards.

 The rest of the code is self explanatory.